 There’s loads to see in Poland but do you know anything about the dragon who lives in Krakow?

 Our ILP volunteers in Poland have it good — imagine having a semester where you live in the historic city of Krakow (!!), eating pierogis and taking a vacation to Paris one weekend and over to Stockholm the next.
 (Seriously you can get reallllly cheap flights from Krakow.)
 Yep, sounds pretty perfect to me.
-Or, you could live in one of ILP’s other European countries and take a dreamy vacation to Poland to see the Krakow dragon yourself.
+Or, you could live in one of ILP’s other European destinations and take a dreamy vacation to Poland to see the Krakow dragon yourself.

 But for our ILP Poland volunteers, they won’t have to travel far to see this dragon up close and personal — they are practically neighbors.